moh682/LSD-Case3/mwnck/README.md

 1. User types in a booking number.
 2. System finds the booking.
-3. System displays the booking.
+3. System displays the booking with details.

 **Alternative scenarios**